-- 5. Press the TRF key, the entered data will be written and the data for the next Tel Port No. will be displayed. - 6.
+- 5. Press the TRF key; the entered data is written and the data for the next Tel Port No. is displayed. - 6.
 After entering the desired data for the last Tel Port No., press the TRF key to write the data and advance to Memory Block 4-22 [Code Restriction Class Assignment (Night Mode)]. - 7.
 Press the SPKR key to go back on-line.